-Science shows that many of the top 31 meditative practices do increase alpha brainwaves—my personal favorite is the technique that I’ve shared below.
+Science shows that meditative practices do increase alpha brainwaves—my personal favorite is the technique that I’ve shared below.

 As a mind-athlete I train my mind every day.
 From personal experience, I’ve found that understanding and using the different brain states can make a huge difference in our lives.

 So let’s investigate alpha meditation technique so you too can access your alpha mind power.

 The human mind is one of the most amazing and complex machines in the universe.
 Especially once you learn to tap into the power of your subconscious mind power.

 When you know how to use your mind properly you gain immense strength.

 When you’re learning how to use your mind, one thing you need to learn about are the different brain states.

 When we talk about “states of mind” we are talking about the frequency of brainwave signals.
 There are many different frequencies, with the main four being Beta, Theta, Delta, and Alpha.

 - Theta (4-8)